All About Food! is organized to help you find your way in the big, beautiful, bountiful world of vegan food.

 2. As a leavening agent to help light and fluffy foods "rise" as in cakes and some breads.

-VegWeb.com offers this wonderful, extensive resource listing dozens of egg substitutes for cooking and baking:
+VegWeb.com offers this extensive listing of dozens of egg substitutes for cooking and baking:

 Ener-G Egg Replacer is a popular egg replacement made from potato starch, tapioca flour,